What Causes Blepharitis and How to Treat It

 What are the Symptoms of Blepharitis?

-You may be suffering with blepharitis is you’re struggling with any of the following symptoms:
+You may be suffering from blepharitis is you’re struggling with any of the following symptoms:

 - Burning or stinging sensation in the eyes